rokath/trice/docs/TriceUserGuide.md

 ###  10.2. <a name='ConfigurationfiletriceConfig.h'></a>Configuration file `triceConfig.h`

 - When setting up your first project you need a `triceConfig.h` file.
-- You should **not** use the `./test/cgo.../triceConfig.h` because it is customized for internal tests with CGO.
+- You should **not** use the `./test/cgo.../triceConfig.h` directly, because these are customized for internal tests with CGO.
+But you can use their settings as helper for a starting point.
 - Please choose one of the `./examples/*_instrumented/triceConfig.h` files as starting point.
 - Comparing them and understandig the differences helps quick starting.